sdthompson1/risc2cpp/README.md

 compilers fully support this extension yet, but perhaps this would be an interesting thing to investigate in the future.

+Perhaps the handling of the virtual machine's memory could be improved as well.
+At the moment, the memory is represented as an array of "pages" where each page is an array of `uint32_t`s.
+This makes word access very easy, but byte and halfword accesses require some extra work.
+Perhaps it would be better simply to represent each page as an array of `uint8_t`.
+For halfword and word operations, we could simply `memcpy` a 2 or 4 byte region into or out of the memory page.
+On x86 this would most likely compile down to a single `mov` instruction in each case, since the architecture supports unaligned loads and stores.
+This might well improve the speed and reduce the compiled code size slightly.
+(This trick would only work on little-endian host machines, since the RISC-V is assumed to be little-endian, but that isn't much of an issue since almost everything is little-endian nowadays.)

+For target programs that make heavy use of `memcpy` and/or `memset`, it might also be useful to "intercept" calls to those functions and redirect them to use the native `memcpy` and `memset` operations instead.
+This would probably give a significant speed boost to such programs.

 # See also